brenton/brenton.github.io/_books/caste.markdown

 _DCP_: Yikes.
 I'm such a jerk.
 I mean, I know these things in my head—and you know I read on this this!—but I still struggle to make even simple connections in real time.
 What I mean is, it's easier for me to reflect on the injustice of "big problems" like the industry I work in.
 Hundreds of people contribute to the product I work on.
 There is one black person on the team.
 One.
 Everyone I work with knows this is screwed up and hates it.
 Still, I'm ignorant to see how something as simple as riding my bike is [steeped in white privilege](https://surlybikes.com/blog/realities_of_a_black_man_in_the_bike_world).
 Man...
 I hope I didn't ruin your day.

-_HBF_: Not at all Brenton—I mean—Dominant Caste Protagonist.
+_HBF_: Not at all _Brenton_.
 Have a great ride!
 I'll see you around in 2021.

 _On the best of days I can be naive but sincere.
 On others I can be a glib jerk._